antzGames/Jolt-libGDX-vs-Godot/README.md

 # JoltBenchmarks: libGDX vs. Godot

-## This repo contains a libGDX project and Godot 4.5.beta1 compiled Windows binaries, and WASM web build.
+### This repo contains a libGDX project and Godot 4.5.beta1 compiled Windows binaries, and WASM single thread web build.

 The Godot binaries are in the `Godot_Export` directory.
 Run `JoltTests.exe` from the command line so you can get the reports.